-For a child who does well with structure, they would do well in a camp that has a detailed schedule for the day, while a child who needs some flexibility (particularly younger children) may do better with a more open/free-form camp day.
-For children who enjoy learning and are able to stay focused on a topic for extended periods of time, signing up for a specialty camp such as a theater camp or video-game design camp, might be ideal, whereas for kids who tend to need breaks in focused activity may do better with a general day camp that includes specialty activities within a varied day.
-Too many back-to-back weeks of a single focus specialty program may cause burn-out in some kids so you might offer a break or a different program after 2 or 3 weeks to give a chance to have some variety if you think your child might be likely to start losing interest.
-If your child gets nervous about starting camp and having to make new friends, it may be helpful to start with a camp where they can expect to find a familiar friend or one that has a smaller counselor:camper ratio, or a program where the main activity is something they enjoy and feel confident about.
+For a child who does well with structure, they would benefit from a camp that has a detailed schedule for the day.
+A child who needs some flexibility (particularly younger children), they may do better with a more open/free-form camp day.
+For children who enjoy learning and are able to stay focused on a topic for extended periods of time, signing up for a specialty camp such as an art, science, or video-game design camp, might be ideal.
+Kids who tend to need breaks in focused activity may do better with a general day camp that includes specialty activities within a varied day.
+If your child gets nervous about starting camp and having to make new friends, it may be helpful to start with a camp where they can expect to find a familiar friend or one that has a smaller counselor to camper ratio, or a program where the main activity is something they enjoy and feel confident about.
 Multiple weeks at the same camp will help too, giving them an opportunity to get comfortable.

 3. Plan for some variety.

 There is a wide variety of ESF camps: Day Camp, Senior Camp, SportsLab powered by UnderArmour, Tennis Camps, Specialty Camps and Technology Camps.
-While doing a full summer of tennis camp may seem like a great opportunity to get better at tennis, research suggests that participating in multiple activities actually improves performance.
-Plan to take a week here or there to try a new sport or just a general day camp or a totally different type of activity like cooking camp or science camp.
-This is a perfect time to try something new, something that would not be offered during the school year, or that your child may not have time for during the busy months.
-Just because it’s summer, you don’t have to shy away from a week or more of a more enrichment-based camp.
-They can be a great way to give kids a chance to develop or improve an academic skill and can really make life better their upcoming school year.
+While doing a full summer of tennis camp is a great opportunity to improve your game, research suggests that participating in multiple activities actually benefits performance.
+Plan to take a week here or there to try a new sport, a general day camp, or a totally different type of activity like cooking or science.
+This is a perfect time to try something new that would not be offered during the school year or that your child may not have time for during the busy months.
+Just because it’s summer, you don’t have to shy away from a week or more of an enrichment-based camp.
+They can be a great way to give kids a chance to develop or improve academic skills and can make life better during their upcoming school year.

 4. Be clear on the camp’s mission and program style to make sure it’s a good fit.

-Talk with an ESF camp specialist and ask questions about the program and the counselors.
+Talk with an ESF camp specialist and ask questions about the programs and the counselors.
 How intense/relaxed are the competitive aspects?
-What do they do for kids who may be having a hard day?
+What does the ESF staff do for kids who may be having a hard day?
 How do they handle special needs?
 What about diversity in campers and counselors?
 What is the average age of the staff and what are their training requirements?
 Ask about the camp’s background check policy or ask the camp for family references.
 It’s best to hear from other parents and kids to find out what the camp is really like – but keep in mind that every child is different, and you know your child best.

 5. Choose without fear.

 There is no bad choice.
 Everything is a learning opportunity for you and your child.
 If it turns out that their experience was not what they expected, you both learned more about what your child does and does not like.
-If they had a difficult transition or a struggle with a new activity, they learned that they can make it through a difficult situation, and this will help build self-efficacy and resilience.
-But more than likely, your child will find opportunities to try something they never thought they would, and they might love it, leading to new hobbies, passions and interests.
+If they had a difficult transition or struggled with a new activity, they learned that they can make it through a difficult situation.
+This will help build self-efficacy and resilience.
+But more than likely, your child will find opportunities to try something they never thought they would and they might love it, leading to new hobbies, passions and interests.

 The most important thing (which is true during the school year as well) is that your child knows he or she is valued and loved, and that they’re given opportunities to grow.
 As long as you are spending some time each day listening, laughing and learning with your child, and you find a camp that shares those values, you’re covered.

-While my recommendations would generalize to all camp programs, I’ll mention that I’ve worked locally with children and families for almost 20 years now and have heard very positive things about ESF over the years from them.
-Families have told me that ESF has helped their child adjust to a new group of friends and overcome fears like getting into the pool for the first time.
-Most notably, they have mentioned feeling that the counselors and leadership team were very informed and concerned about children’s individual needs.
-In fact, one of my colleagues has a child with a peanut allergy and she mentioned that she felt that ESF has better nut allergy protocols than some area schools.
+While my recommendations would generalize to all camp programs, I’ll mention that I’ve worked locally with children and families for almost 20 years and have heard very positive things about ESF over the years.
+Families have told me that ESF has helped their child adjust to a new group of friends and overcome fears such as getting into the pool for the first time.
+Most notably, they have mentioned that the counselors and leadership team were very informed and focused on children’s individual needs.
+In fact, one of my colleagues has a child with a peanut allergy and she feels that ESF has better nut allergy protocols than some area schools.
 A pretty big compliment coming from a parent who is also a child psychologist!